Nonparametric testing for no-effect with functional responses and functional covariates: The functional predictor case

 \end{enumerate} Then the test based on $T_n$ is consistent against the sequence of alternatives $H_{1n}.$ \end{theor}

-The additional Lipschitz condition on the kernel $K(\cdot)$ and the restriction on the bandwidth range in Theorem \ref{altern}-(b) are reasonable technical conditions that greatly reduce the complexity of the proof of the consistency.
-The existence of a vector $\widetilde \gamma$ such that $\mathbb{E}[\delta(X) \mid \langle X,\widetilde \gamma\rangle]\neq 0$ is guaranteed by Lemma \ref{lem1}-(B).
-In Theorem \ref{altern}-(c) we impose a convenient mild technical condition on one of such vector.
+The additional Lipschitz condition on the kernel $K(\cdot)$ and the restriction on the bandwidth range in Theorem \ref{altern}-(b) are reasonable technical conditions that simplify the proof of consistency.
+The zero mean condition for $\delta(\cdot)$ keeps the mean of $U$ equal to zero under the alternative hypotheses $H_{1n}$.
+The existence of vectors $\widetilde \gamma$ with $\mathbb{E}[\delta(X) \mid \langle X,\widetilde \gamma\rangle]\neq 0$ is guaranteed by Lemma \ref{lem1}-(B).
+In Theorem \ref{altern}-(e) we impose a convenient mild technical condition on one of such vectors.
+Finally, Theorem \ref{altern} could be easily adapted to the case of a finite dimension covariate.
+The details are omitted.